-A relation is in 3NF if and only if it is in 2NF and every non-key attribute is non-transitively depend on the primary key.
+A relation is in 3NF or third normal form if and only if it is in 2NF and every non-key attribute is non-transitively dependent on the primary key.
 By the transitive functional dependency, we mean that If x(primary key) -> y and y->z then x->z.

 So, z is transitively dependent on x.
 And according to the definition of 3NF, as such dependency should be there, that is a relation.

 within this blog post, we are going to cover What is 3nf example?
 What is 1nf 2nf 3nf?
 What is a relation in 3nf?
 How do I get a 3nf?
 1NF, 2NF, 3NF, BCNF vs 3NF, 1NF, 2NF, 3NF with example PDF, Transitive dependency 3NF, 1st, 2nd, and 3rd normal form examples, Normalization, Step by step normalization example.

 Steps for transforming the relation from 2NF to 3NF.

 - Determine the non-key attributes that determine some other non-key attributes.

 - Male separate relation taking the first one as a primary key.

 In a simple language, we can say that we try to find attributes that show transitive dependency between them. this we can search from FD diagram.

 Try to avoid this transitivity by using the steps given above.

 In our example given in the above fig. we can say that in relation S